guptais/fastapi-pytest-demo/README.md

 # Fastapi with Pytest dockerized demo

 Disclaimer: This is not my original work.
-It is a clone & some notes from [here](https://testdriven.io/blog/fastapi-crud/)
+It is a clone from this [tutorial](https://testdriven.io/blog/fastapi-crud/)

 ## Objectives